tory24/100Days-of-code/100-Second.md

 ### Day 61 May 4, 2021
 **Today's Progress**: Finished the MongoDB & Mongoose Course in the APIs and Microservices Cert.

 **Thoughts**: Is nice to get back into the studying rhythm, however the way the backend is being taught leaves a bit to be desired.
-So
+So hoping to learn more through independent study/projects.
+The next course involves making full stack projects, so hopefully that will help a lot with my understanding of how the back end works.

 **Link(s) to Work**: [Mongo/Mongoose Lesson](https://github.com/tory24/fcc-mongoose)